ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 > @api {GET} /ip/{ip}/bringYourOwnIp/aggregate
 >

-with following parameters:
+Use the following parameters:

-- ip : the IP block you want to merge into a parent block, in CIDR notation
+- ip : the IP block you want to merge into a parent block, in CIDR notation.

-This call returns a list of possible aggregated blocks and for each one of them, gives the list of children blocks to be merged back.
+This call returns a list of possible aggregated blocks and, for each one of them, gives the list of children blocks to be merged back.

-Limitations
+**Limitations**:

 - This feature is currently available via API only.
-It will be added to the control panel in the near future.
+It will be added to the OVHcloud Control Panel in the near future.
 - Configuration elements associated to individual IP addresses (/32) such as firewall rules or reverse DNS entries will be kept after slicing/merging operations.
 - Slice/Aggregate API tasks cannot be followed up by the asynchronous task number returned by API, as associated IP objects will be destroyed in the slice/aggregate process.
-- The listing of IP addresses and blocks returned by API is ordered by network prefixe size.
-We are working to provide a solution to list IP by numerical order.
+- The listing of IP addresses and blocks returned by API is ordered by network prefix size.
+We are working to provide a solution to list IPs by numerical order.
 - Once sliced, smaller blocks are not movable outside the campus chosen during the order of the product.
 - Moving a /24 block across french campuses won't work if :
-    - It has been reaggregated from a previous slicing
+    - It has been reaggregated from a previous slicing.
-    - The /24 block was imported from a bigger block (/23 to /19)
+    - The /24 block was imported from a bigger block (/23 to /19).

 ## FAQ